Devil’s Lake, North Dakota, USA

 Drainage Area: 3,320 sq. miles

 Spread the word!
-Share our Devil's Lake ND article with your fellow Lake Lubbers!
+Share our Devil's Lake article with your fellow Lake Lubbers!